From 0 to an Award-Winning Fintech Startup - Startup Stories with Jan-Philipp Peters

 Then we kept turning down other businesses that wanted to sell a hundred percent.
 We kept sending them to other marketplaces until we thought, 'Okay, we're just shooting ourselves in the foot here.
 We're just turning down business left and right to stay focused.'
 That's how we decided to include full acquisitions as well.
 At the end of the day, the customer doesn't change.
 It's just the expanded deal flow they can expect.

 Anton: How do you fund your startup?
-Was it bootstrapping or fundraising?
+Was it bootstrapping or startup fundraising?
 Why did you go for this option?

 Jan-Philipp: When we first started BitsForDigits, we had an incredible amount of venture capital firms reaching out to us to offer investments.
 The option is always there.
 But we obtained funding from the European Union that paid us a fairly good salary to build everything out from a technical perspective.
 We decided to wait to take on venture capital money until we needed it.
 Because once you go down the venture route, you commit to the venture game.
 We wanted to wait and see how far we could get with bootstrapping.
 If we hit a wall, we would probably go for raising money.
 We haven't hit that wall yet.
 It just kept on going.
 It seems to be working with bootstrapping.
 Fundraising is not a necessity.
 It doesn't mean it won't change in the future, but it's okay to bootstrap for now.